Vangarikarthik/Vangarikarthik/README.md

-# Hi there, I'm Vangarikarthik! 👋
+# Hi there, I'm Vangari Karthik! 👋

 Welcome to my GitHub profile!
 I'm a B.Tech Computer Science student passionate about Software Development, Cloud Computing, and DevOps.
 I love exploring the entire Software Development Life Cycle (SDLC)—from coding and testing to deployment and automation.